 The relationship between cancer and obesity is well established.
 Research shows that excess body fat increases your risk for several types of cancer.
 This includes uterine cancer (also called endometrial cancer).
 Women who are obese (those with a body mass index of 30 or higher) are two to four times more likely to develop uterine cancer.
 Even women who are slightly overweight are at an increased risk.
 It’s estimated that obesity is the cause of up to 40 percent of uterine cancer cases.

 “So you can see why it’s problematic that the blue dyes used in sentinel node biopsy for uterine cancer becomes less effective the higher a patient’s BMI,” Frumovitz says.

 But a new green dye is making it easier to map the lymphatic system.
 In a phase 3 noninferiority trial, researchers found that a green dye used with special optical equipment that fluoresces the dye identified more lymph nodes than a blue dye in women with cervical and uterine cancers.
 Of course, it’s not the color that makes the two dyes different.
 The traditional blue dye — called isosulfan blue — can only be seen with the naked eye.
 The green dye — indocyanine green — is a cyanine dye that shines brightly through layers of tissue when used with near-infrared fluorescence imaging .

 The green dye is approved by the Food and Drug Administration (FDA) and is commercially available for determining heart, liver and eye function.
 Based on the study’s results, the maker of the indocyanine green dye has applied for FDA approval to use it in lymphatic mapping.

-“This could become the new standard of care for lymphatic mapping and sentinel lymph node biopsy in women with cervical and uterine cancers, and potentially, across subspecialties in surgical oncology,” Frumotvitz says.
+“This could become the new standard of care for lymphatic mapping and sentinel lymph node biopsy in women with cervical and uterine cancers, and potentially, across subspecialties in surgical oncology,” Frumovitz says.